What is the Campaign about?

 Who is the Campaign for?

-This Campaign is primarily aimed at increasing and broadening audiences and participants for the visual and performing arts sectors generally, but we will be focusing our work on those organisations who are members of the six partner organisations, as well as ACE’s National Portfolio Organisations (NPOs).
+This Campaign is primarily aimed at increasing and broadening audiences and participants for the visual and performing arts sectors generally, though our work is focused on those organisations who are members of our partner organisations, as well as ACE’s National Portfolio Organisations (NPOs).

 Who is running the Campaign?

-The Family Arts Campaign began as an initiative of 6 performing and visual arts trade bodies:
+The Family Arts Campaign is an initiative of ten organisations & trade bodies:

-The consortium has been awarded a grant of National Lottery funds by Arts Council England (ACE) to develop a campaign focussing on the development of family arts engagement.
-The Campaign is funded until March 2015.
+Between 2012 – 2015 the consortium was awarded an initial grant of National Lottery funds by Arts Council England to develop a campaign focusing on the development of family arts engagement.
+The Campaign is currently funded by ACE until March 2017.

 The campaign is overseen by a Project Board: